KTAS: History

 Parties associated with KADY intervened in the attempt to sell KADE to the Palazuelos, which delayed completion of the sale until 1997, when a trustee appointed the year before to handle Riklis's affairs withdrew the company's opposition.
 That year, the station returned to air as KTAS, a full-power successor to the low-power stations.
 KTAS lost its Univision affiliation and switched to Telemundo on April 1, 2001, when KPMR signed on the air.

 On January 4, 2023, Raul and Consuelo Palazuelos filed to sell KTAS to International Communications Network—owner of KSDY-LD in San Diego—for $4 million.
 The Telemundo affiliation was not included in the sale.
 A message appearing on the Telemundo Costa Central website at that time indicated that the service would move to KCOY-TV 12.1 and KKFX-CD 24.2, previously airing the national digital channel Dabl, on February 1; at the time of launch, KEYT-TV 3.5 was also added.
+The sale fell through in December 2023; a notice of non-consummation was posted on December 21.

+In October 2024, it was announced that the station would sell to Major Market Broadcasting from Palazuelos 2023 Revocable Trust for $550,000; the sale was completed in January 2025.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+KTAS's transmitter is located atop Cuesta Peak.
+Its signal is multiplexed:

 Analog-to-digital conversion

-KTAS shut down its analog signal, over UHF channel 33, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+KTAS shut down its analog signal, over UHF channel 33, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 The station's digital signal remained on its pre-transition UHF channel 34, using virtual channel 33.